 The Morris column today

-Needless to say you won’t find the first generation of Morris columns in the streets of Paris today.
-That is the ones that were initially covered with paper posters.
+Needless to say, you won’t find the first generation of Morris columns in the streets of Paris today.
+The ones that were initially covered with paper posters.
 Now the Morris columns are lit at night and rotate.
 A weatherproof perspex glass protects the advertising space from vandalism.

 In 2017 an old version of the Morris column was worth 30,000 to 40,000 euros according to the auction house Artcurial.

 The Morris column is now an integral part of the street furniture in Paris.
 It is considered as a symbolic Parisian decorative element and has been featured in many paintings and novels of the Belle Epoque era.

 Since 1986 the Morris columns are part of the advertising network of J.-C. Decaux, world leader in street furniture.